COACHING STAFF

 COACH

 Cory grew up in a gym.
 As the son of legendary Southeastern Community College basketball coach, Joe O’Brien, Cory was surrounded by high performing athletes from a young age.
 Cory found his own success as a three-sport athlete at Burlington High School.
 He went on to play basketball at Southeastern Community College and at the Division I level at Idaho State University where he received his Bachelor’s and Master’s Degrees.
 His most memorable college basketball experience was playing against the University of Iowa in front of many friends and family at Carver Hawkeye Arena.
-Cory works as the Customer Support Manager for Winegard Company.
+Cory works as a Software Analyst at Great River Health.
 Cory has volunteered as the Assistant Coach of the West Burlington Boys’ Basketball team and as a coach for a variety of youth sports teams.
 Cory resides in Burlington, IA with his wife, Hannah, and their three kids, Kiana, Cayson, and Lleyton.
 He is proud to raise his kids in the community he grew up in.

 Cory Coaches the Burlington Predator Soccer Club 2014 boys team.